ExpediaDotCom/haystack-traces/haystack-trace-provider/README.md

-# haystack-trace-query
+# haystack-trace-provider

-Service for querying and fetching Traces from persistent storages.
+Service for fetching traces and fields from persistent storages.

 ##Technical Details